MariannaJan/continous_control_DDPG/README.md

 ## Instructions

+To run the code, simply open the Continuous_Control.ipynb notebook.
 To train the agent from scratch just run the ddpg function.